 The final part of Chapter 1 applies our work to twisted differential cohomology.
-Using $(\infty,1)$ -categorical arguments, we show that twisted differential cohomology theories are homotopy sheaves of parametrised spectra on the site of smooth manifolds.
-Having ascertained the abstract picture, we use our simplicial model categories $Sp{sSet}^{\mathbb{N}}$ and $Sp{sSet}^{\Sigma}$ to construct models for the homotopy theory of twisted differential cohomology.
+Using $(\infty, 1)$ -categorical arguments, we show that twisted differential cohomology theories are homotopy sheaves of parametrised spectra on the site of smooth manifolds.
+Having ascertained the abstract picture, we use our simplicial model categories $\text{Sp}{\text{sSet}}^{\mathbb{N}}$ and $\text{Sp}{\text{sSet}}^{\Sigma}$ to construct models for the homotopy theory of twisted differential cohomology.
 We characterise fibrant objects in these model and discuss descent-type spectral sequences for computing twisted differential cohomology on a manifold equipped with a given good open cover.

-Chapter 2.
+- Chapter 2.
 The second chapter is the longest and most technically involved of the three.
 This chapter is devoted to studying the rational homotopy theory of parametrised spectra.
-For a 1-connected space X, we lift Quillen's rational homotopy theory equivalences to equivalences between the homotopy theories of:

-- (a) rational spectra parametrised by X; - (b) stable rational homotopy representations of the loop group $\Omega X$ ; - (c) unbounded dg representations of a strict dg model $l_X$ of the Whitehead Lie algebra of X; and - (d) unbounded dg comodules over a strict dg coalgebra model $C_X$ of the rational chains of X.
+For a 1-connected space X, we lift Quillen's rational homotopy theory equivalences to equivalences between the homotopy theories of: - (a) rational spectra parametrised by X; - (b) stable rational homotopy representations of the loop group ΩX ; - (c) unbounded dg representations of a strict dg model l_X of the Whitehead Lie algebra of X; and - (d) unbounded dg comodules over a strict dg coalgebra model C_X of the rational chains of X.

 These equivalences show that the rational homotopy theory of parametrised spectra over 1-connected spaces is completely algebraic.
-We also show that the equivalences (a) $\Leftrightarrow$ (b) $\Leftrightarrow$ (c) $\Leftrightarrow$ (d) satisfy a weak naturality property with respect to the parameter space X, a particular consequence of which is that the homotopy theories (a), (b), (c) and (d) depend only on the rational homotopy type of X up to equivalence.
-Moreover, we show that (b) and (c) are presented by monoidal model categories and that the equivalence (b) $\Leftrightarrow$ (c) is strongly monoidal: the fibrewise smash product of parametrised spectra is therefore represented rationally by the derived tensor product of dg Lie representations.
+We also show that the equivalences (a) \Leftrightarrow (b) \Leftrightarrow (c) \Leftrightarrow (d) satisfy a weak naturality property with respect to the parameter space X, a particular consequence of which is that the homotopy theories (a), (b), (c) and (d) depend only on the rational homotopy type of X up to equivalence.
+Moreover, we show that (b) and (c) are presented by monoidal model categories and that the equivalence (b) \Leftrightarrow (c) is strongly monoidal: the fibrewise smash product of parametrised spectra is therefore represented rationally by the derived tensor product of dg Lie representations.
 The proof is rather long, involving a large number of steps, and requires the symmetric parametrised spectra of Chapter 1.

 We conclude Chapter 2 with a treatment of rational parametrised spectra that builds upon Sullivan's dual approach to rational homotopy theory.
 By stabilising the Sullivan-de Rham adjunction we obtain Quillen adjunctions between model categories of parametrised spectra and dg modules over dg algebras.
 This establishes a direct link between parametrised spectra and algebra, from which we obtain twisted cohomology theories associated to any cofibrant dg module over a Sullivan algebra.
-As a further illustration of the conceptual link between parametrised spectra and vector bundles, we prove a homotopical analogue of the Serre-Swan Theorem; for a Sullivan algebra A of finite type, we demonstrate an equivalence between the derived category of perfect A-modules and a full subcategory of finitely-presented objects inside the rational homotopy category of spectra parametrised by the spatial realisation S(A) of A.
+As a further illustration of the conceptual link between parametrised spectra and vector bundles, we prove a homotopical analogue of the Serre-Swan Theorem; for a Sullivan algebra A of finite type, we demonstrate an equivalence between the derived category of perfect A-modules and a full subcategory of finitely-presented objects inside the rational homotopy category of spectra parametrised by the spatial realisation S(A)of A. We show that in the 1-connected case, this equivalence extends to all bounded-below A-modules of finite cohomological type.
+Chapter 3.
+The final chapter of this thesis explores the link between algebra and twisted differential cohomology.
+Building upon the results of Chapters 1 and 2, we show that cofibrant dg modules over real cofibrant cDGAs give rise to fibrant sheaves of parametrised spectra, and hence to twisted differential cohomology theories.
+The construction is motivated by the path method of higher Lie integration, which we show is one half of a Quillen adjunction linking smooth ∞-stacks with algebra.
+This adjunction is a smooth version of the Sullivan-de Rham adjunction and stabilises to yield an adjunction between sheaves of parametrised spectra and categories of dg modules.